isabella232/journeys.en/help/using/event/defining-the-payload-fields.md

     >[!NOTE]
     >
-    >The **eventID** field is automatically added in the list of fields selected so that Journey Orchestration can identify the event.
+    >The **[!UICONTROL eventID]** field is automatically added in the list of fields selected so that Journey Orchestration can identify the event.
 The system pushing the event should not generate an ID, it should use the one available in the payload preview.
 See [](../event/previewing-the-payload.md).

-1. When you're done selecting the needed fields, click **Save** or press **Enter**.
+1. When you're done selecting the needed fields, click **[!UICONTROL Save]** or press **[!UICONTROL Enter]**.

     ![](../assets/journey11.png)

-    The number of selected fields appears in the **Payload** field.
+    The number of selected fields appears in the **[!UICONTROL Payload]** field.

     ![](../assets/journey12.png)